-Today, a dozen countries are still using it, but major countries with more than 1,000 units in active service are Russia, India, Poland, and the People’s Republic of China.
+Today, a dozen countries are still using it, but the major countries with more than 1,000 units in active service are Russia, India, Poland, and the People’s Republic of China.

 The BMP-1 was first tested in combat in the 1973 Yom Kippur War, where Egyptian and Syrian forces used it.
-Based on lessons learned from this conflict and early experiences in the Soviet-Afghan War, a version with improved fighting qualities was developed, the BMP-2 and BMP-3 that followed later.
+Based on lessons learned from this conflict and early experiences in the Soviet-Afghan War, a version with improved fighting qualities was developed, the BMP-2 and BMP-3, that followed later.

 Syrian Civil War

-It was used widely in the Syrian civil war, first by Syrian government forces and later with almost all fractions owning some of the vehicles.
+It was used widely in the Syrian civil war, first by Syrian government forces and later with almost all factions owning some of the vehicles.
 It was also used as VBIED (vehicle-borne improvised explosive devices) in suicide attacks.
 The vehicle’s advantages in this role are the large capacity of explosives it can carry, the off-road capability afforded by tracks, and the armor that both protects the driver from fire and amplifies the effect of the explosion.

 During Ukraine War, Ukrainian Armed Forces had dozens of those IFVs at their disposal.
 At the beginning of April, Germany announced that it would send a total of 56 those IFVs to Ukraine to support its defense against the Russian invasion.
 Most of them had previously been in service in Eastern Germany.